programminghistorian/jekyll/_posts/2020-04-01-newsletter.md

 ## New Supporters

-*Programming Historian* members would like to express their gratitute to the seventeen new [Patreon subscribers](https://www.patreon.com/theprogramminghistorian) of the trimester.
+*Programming Historian* members would like to express their gratitute to the twenty new [Patreon subscribers](https://www.patreon.com/theprogramminghistorian) of the trimester.
 With your $1, $5 or $15 donation per month, you are helping us continue our efforts to provide open access lessons for everyone with an interest in digital methods and a connection to the Internet!

 We are also thrilled and honored to announce that [KU Leuven Libraries](https://twitter.com/KU_Leuven) became our founding [Institutional Partner Programme](https://programminghistorian.org/en/support-us#institutional-partner-programme) member!
 Their support will strengthen our open access publishing platform.
 Dank je wel!
 Vielen Dank!
 Thank you!